CSYE-6225-FALL23/iac-pulumi/AUTOMATION.md

 ```

 ## Post Build Steps
-The launch template configured using Pulumi should be updated with the latest AMI ID.
+Once the new AMI is active, the launch template configured using Pulumi should be updated with the latest AMI ID.
 This template is saved as a new version which is then used by the auto-scaling-group to launch EC2 instances.

 #### Update Launch Template
 ```bash